ubccr/ccrdocs/pages/howto/newenv.md

 ## Existing Users - How to Transition

 - Create a file in your home directory named .ccr_new_modules.
 Log out & back in again.
 - Ensure that nothing has been added to the `.bashrc` file in your home directory.
-Comment out or remove anything not provided by CCR.
+Command aliases are usually fine; however, comment out or remove anything else not provided by CCR.
 This is what your `.bashrc` file should look like:
 ```
+# .bashrc

+# Source global definitions
+if [ -f /etc/bashrc ]; then
+        . /etc/bashrc
+fi

+# Uncomment the following line if you don't like systemctl's auto-paging feature:
+# export SYSTEMD_PAGER=

+# User specific aliases and functions

 ```
 - Follow the directions [below](#the-new-resources) to access the new resources
 - If you have existing software modules you or your group have built, they will likely need to be re-built for this environment.
 See [here](#existing-modules) for more information